g-rin/crashlogger/README.md

 # About crashloger

-Simple library for logging stack trace of the crashed thread.
+Simple library for logging stack trace of the crashed thread (at the moment it's for UNIX only).

 It uses libbacktace of Ian Lancetaylor: https://github.com/ianlancetaylor/libbacktrace